abhin4v/purescript-amqp/README.md

 # purescript-amqp

-A PureScript wrapper for [amqplib](https://github.com/squaremo/amqp.node).
+A PureScript wrapper for [amqplib](https://github.com/squaremo/amqp.node) compatible with AMQP 0.9.1.

 Documentation can be found at `docs/Node.AMQP.md`.